Deployment

 # Does the daily run actually do anything?

-sudo -u apache python3 /opt/hubzero/bin/hzmetrics.py run --force
+sudo -u apache python3 /opt/hubzero/metrics/bin/hzmetrics.py run --force

-Watch /var/log/hubzero/metrics/hzmetrics.log while the run is in
+Watch /var/log/hubzero/metrics/manage.log while the run is in

 progress.
 Each pipeline phase prints [<phase>] … start and end